nitinx/zomato-mart/README.md

 In the Backlog
 ------------
-1. Logging Mechanism
-2. New Restaurant Notification
+1. New Restaurant Notification
-3. Visualization
+2. Visualization